SpatioTemporal/STARE-Cookbooks/contrib/jupyter/README.md

 Examine pystare's cmp_spatial(a,b) which provides a *contains* function.
 The function forms an exterior product a.contains.b.
 The simplest usage is when either a or b is a single element array.
+Also introduce the use of STARE index values as keys in a python dictionary.